Morning Voice

 Notes may feel way too heavy, way too light, raspy, lacking depth, or strained/strident when trying to sing material they used to take for granted.

 Many singers may even feel like they can’t hit notes they used to be able to hit.
-Even then, if they can, then the tone is often weaker, wavering, or even a bit pitchy/out-of-tune.
+Even then, if they can, the tone is often weaker, wavering, or even a bit pitchy/out-of-tune.

 What I’ve noticed…